 What rights do I have when a doctor writes something false or hurtful in my medical records during a workers’ compensation claim?

 Mr. Jasarevic was injured at work, and the State Board of Workers’ Compensation determined that Dr. Foster would be his authorized treating physician.
 An authorized treating physician (“ATP”) has a lot of power in a workers’ compensation claim, because the ATP is allowed to make decisions about whether an injured employee is able to work, what treatment the employee can get, and whether the employee can be referred to other specialists.
 The ATP also shares his or her notes with the insurance company in most situations.
-So whatever the ATP writes about your case in his medical notes has a huge impact on the care and benefits that you get.
+So, whatever the ATP writes about your case in his medical notes has a huge impact on the care and benefits that you get.
+If you suspect your doctor is working in favor of the defense, don’t hesitate to call a workers’ compensation lawyer.

 In this case, the doctor put a report in the injured employee’s file.
 The report said that the injured employee had made threatening statements during a medical appointment, that Dr. Foster considered the employee a threat to his staff, and that he refused to treat the injured employee any longer.